tomasbrodybarre/gambling-experiment/README.md

 - **Inertia Effects**: Do gains and losses in preceding trials impact current betting behavior?
 - **Loss Aversion**: What objective and subjective win probabilities are required for players to increase bets?
 - **Bayesian Optimality**: How closely do human subjective probabilities match Bayes-optimal probabilities?
+- **Problem Gambling Severity**: How does CPGI score correlate with risk-taking and calibration?

 ## Technical Details